Charleston Streets: Prettiest Streets in Charleston

 Charleston is home to some of the prettiest spots in the country.
 We’re one of the oldest cities in the U.S., so it makes sense that we’d also have some of the most beautiful streets, too.

-But what is it exactly about Charleston that makes it so… beautiful?
+But what is it exactly about Charleston streets that make them so… beautiful?
 We’re setting out to count the ways that this city happens to be one of the prettiest in the South.

-Discover some of Charleston’s prettiest streets — and find out what makes the Holy City so special.
+Discover some of the prettiest streets in Charleston — and find out what makes the Holy City so special.

 What makes Charleston’s streets so pretty?